LMS Selection Checklist for Dubai Businesses: 10 Key Questions

 • Can I upload content in multiple languages, or do I need separate course instances?

-Question 4: Will Your Employees Actually Use It On Their Phones?
+Question 4: Will Your Employees Actually Use It on Their Phones?

 Here’s the reality: a large part of your Dubai workforce isn’t desk-based.